mitsuba-renderer/drjit/src/python/docstr.rst

         evaluating it would consume more than a 1 GiB of memory.

       - Otherwise, use ``"evaluated"`` mode.

+    For some inputs, this decision tree only leaves the empty set (for example, attempting to perform a multiplicative reduction of a CUDA array with a non-power-of-two block size).
+An function will raise an exception in such cases.

     Since evaluated mode can be quite a bit faster and is guaranteed to be deterministic, it is recommended that you design your program so that it